Superstition Springs Center: Anchors

 The anchors at the mall are Dillard's and JCPenney.

 The Macy's location was built to be Broadway Southwest (the last store built by then owner Carter Hawley Hale).
 This location was halted during a hostile take over attempt by the Limited and sold off to Robinsons-May in 1994.

 In 2010, the former Mervyn's became a furniture store called Home Sleep Home, which went out of business.
 It was then divided up into two junior anchors.
 The lower level was replaced with a miniature golf course called Lunar Mini Golf and later Phoenix Sofa Factory.
 Phoenix Sofa Factory closed in October 2017, leaving the lower level vacant.
 The upper level became Sports Authority, which went out of business in 2016, and became Book Vault a year later.
 Book Vault closed on October 28, 2018, with Ross filling the space in 2019.

-On October 16, 2018, It was announced Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
-Several prospective tenants have been in discussion.
+On October 16, 2018, it was announced that the Sears anchor store would close.

 Macy's 6 days after closure.
 Signage removed leaving a 'Label Scar.'
 This store was on the list of 2025 closures.
 It was the only one from Arizona on the list.

-On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 other locations nationwide leaving JCPenney and Dillard's as the only anchors left.
-Macy's closed on March 23, 2025.
+On January 9, 2025, it was announced that the Macy's anchor store would close, as part of a plan to close 66 other locations nationwide.
+Macy's closed on March 23, 2025, leaving JCPenney and Dillard's as the only anchors.